PGY2 Pediatrics

 Virtual Open House

 An annual open house event is offered in the fall for interested applicants.
-Attendees will have the opportunity to meet and ask questions of current and former residents, preceptors and the Residency Program Director.
+Attendees will have the opportunity to meet and ask questions of current and former residents, preceptors, and the Residency Program Director.

 DATES |